IMMEDIATE AVAILABILITY!

 Established 1981

-Used Generators For Backing Up COVID Vaccine Freezers
+Standby Generators Backing Up COVID Vaccine Freezers

-The on-going roll out of the COVID-19 vaccines has created a new focus on reliable backup power for ultra-low freezers (ULFs).
+The wild roll out of the COVID-19 vaccines has created a new focus on reliable backup power for ultra-low freezers (ULFs).
 Generator Source is seeing market demand for small-to-medium sized new and used diesel generators to provide stable and reliable temperatures in the ultra-low freezers used to store COVID vaccines.
-Companies are investing in Generator Source’s used industrial generators to keep their vaccine inventory safe when the power grid fails.
-We are proud to play an important role during this global pandemic as our used industrial generators help millions of people be safely and effectively vaccinated.

 COVID-19 Vaccine Storage Considerations

 In general, vaccines need to be stored within the manufacturer’s parameters to ensure that they are both safe for use and efficacious upon delivery.
 Developing manufacturing, transport, and storage parameters is part of the development process for any new drug.
-As multiple pharmaceutical companies are producing vaccines for the novel Coronavirus 19, the storage considerations vary by manufacturer:

 • Moderna COVID-19 Vaccine (Frozen): -25°C and -15°C (-13°F and 5°F)